kcalliga/sample-use-cases/README.md

 1. Create oauth configuration to add htpasswd multi-tenant provider to cluster.
 These are the files in auth folder.
 2. Create the projects as defined in the YAMLS in /projects folder.
 3. Add roles to users (see /roles)
-4. Apply project-config.yaml from /projectbootstraptemplate and the tem
+4. Apply project-config.yaml from /projectbootstraptemplate and the bootstrap-with-network-isolation.yaml yaml (this will enfore isolation between tenants by default)